 Once you identified and accepted these feelings, then what?
 It is still important to envision what you want out of life and take small steps toward reaching that goal.
 But keep in mind that you are still just a human being—some days you will have motivation and some days you might not because you are going through something.
 You may need to experience struggles in order to learn lessons that will enrich your future endeavors.

 While core symptoms of OCD are rooted in genetics and cannot be eliminated by therapy alone, specialized types of treatment will go a long way in helping children and adults cope with their emotions.
-In addition to learning strategic skills that will help them manage their symptoms, many individuals with ADHD find it helpful to talk about their feelings and concerns.
+In addition to learning strategic skills that will help them manage their symptoms, many individuals find it helpful to talk about their feelings and concerns.
 If you feel that you or your child may be struggling with anger or other distress related to OCD, advocate for a psychological assessment or schedule an appointment with a mental health professional today.

 Seeking Mental Health Support

 If you feel that you or a loved one may be experiencing some of the signs and symptoms associated with OCD, it may be time to speak with a professional.
 Scheduling an appointment with Chicago Counseling Center may be the first step among many for the battle against OCD.